Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 Before investing in countermeasures, you need to understand where your brand currently sits.
 The research suggests a structured audit approach:

 Step 1: Run the 10 most commercially valuable queries in your category across ChatGPT, Perplexity, and Google AI Mode.
 Not branded queries.
 Category-level ones: "best [your category] for [your ICP]," "[your category] platforms compared," "how to choose [your category]."
 For every response where your brand appears, note whether you are positioned as a primary recommendation or a comparison citation.
-Most teams find that their brand either appears consistently or not at all, and the gap between those outcomes traces directly to earned media presence.

 Step 2: Count the source types your brand appears in.
 Are the mentions from your own website, from trade publications, from Tier 1 media?
 If 80%+ of your AI presence comes from owned content, you are operating in the 5 to 15% of the citation pool that AI engines weight least.
 If your presence comes primarily from earned media in high-authority publications, you are in the 85% that drives recommendations.

 Step 4: Check for misrepresentation.
 Harvard Business Review's March 2026 analysis found that AI models frequently have incomplete or incorrect information about brands.
 Pernod Ricard discovered a leading AI model had miscategorized one of their brands.
 An academic study by Ando and Harada at RIKEN and the University of Tokyo found that AI models systematically undercite numeric claims by 22.6% relative to what humans expect.
 If the AI is describing your brand inaccurately, the fix is fresh, accurate earned media coverage that pushes outdated information down in the citation hierarchy.
+Negative brand sentiment in AI search is a measurable problem with a documented repair path.

 FAQ